 We also work to identify and assess innovative technologies developed by third parties for potential licensing or supply arrangements.
 Because of the nature of our distribution channel, which allows us to provide a high level of product information on a person-to-person basis, we often have third parties who are interested in licensing innovative technologies for us to incorporate into our products and commercialize through our distribution channel.
 Licensing arrangements allow us to leverage the research activities of third parties that have resulted in demonstrated technologies, without the upfront costs and uncertainty associated with internal development, in exchange for the payment of a royalty on product sales.
 We have also invested in acquisitions to supplement our research capabilities and to acquire technologies, including our acquisition of Pharmanex in 1998 and the license and acquisition of the technology underlying our BioPhotonic Scanner, a non-invasive tool that measures the level of carotenoid anti-oxidants in body tissue.
-In 2011 and 2012, respectively, we acquired substantially all of the assets of LifeGen Technologies, LLC for \$11.7 million and acquired Nox Technologies, Ioc., for \$12.6 million, including in each case, the acquisition of patents and previously licensed technology utilized in connection with Nu Skin's research efforts and incorporated into some of our products.
-Our expense for royalties and amortization for previous technology related acquisitions were approximately \$8.8 million, as \$9.7 million and \$9.7 million and other products.
-Galvanic Spa systems and other products.
+In 2011 and 2012, respectively, we acquired substantially all of the assets of LifeGen Technologies, LLC for \$11.7 million and acquired Nox Technologies, Inc., for \$12.6 million, including in each case, the acquisition of patents and previously licensed technology utilized in connection with Nu Skin's research efforts and incorporated into some of our products.
+Our expense for royalties and amortization for previous technology related acquisitions were approximately \$8.8 million, \$8.9 million and \$9.7 million in 2011, 2012 and 2013, respectively.
+These amounts do not include our expenses for acquiring licensed ingredients and other technologies for our Tru Face Essence products, Galvanic Spa systems and other products.